 Introduction to wave and photon models of light.
-Interference and diffraction of light.
+Interference and Diffraction of light.
 Polarization.
-LEDs and Lasers as generators of photons.
-Detectors of photons.
+Spectrometer and Interferometers.

 II.
 Course Overview

 Introduction:

 Some of the main growth areas in the "high-tech" sectors are centered on the branch of optics known as "Photonics", examples are; displays, data storage, telecommunication systems.
 This is not a temporary phenomenon.
 Continued growth of optics and photonics based industries means that there will be a growing and permanent need for engineers and scientists with some training in optics.
 Other areas of optics, such as bio-photonics, laser machining, laser marking, infrared imaging, etc. are growing strongly also.
 These topics are covered in the other courses in the Photonic Science and Engineering degree program.
 This course provides students with the strong foundation in optics that will be needed for the subsequent courses.
 We will frequently make reference to applications as we go.